Sisters & Survivors

-In August 2013, my sister passed away from Stage IV breast cancer that had quickly spread to her bones, at the age of 40.
+I lost my sister to Stage IV breast cancer in 2013.
+She was 40 years old and diagnosed only 4 months prior to her passing.
 In August 2016, I began photographing portraits of breast cancer survivors and fighters with their sisters.
 This project is in dedication to her and to her daughter, my niece Julia.

-My goal with this work is to create a book and also a traveling exhibit of the work to be displayed in breast cancer treatment centers.
+My goal is to make these portraits across the country, inclusive of different ages, races and demographics.
+I also plan to publish a book of the photos and the sisters’ stories, to be used as a fundraising tool for metastatic breast cancer research.
+And I plan to exhibit some of the photos in breast cancer treatment centers.
 Many of the survivors I photograph are advocates or have purpose-driven businesses to help other people affected by this disease.
 I would like to help spread their messages and also raise awareness that metastatic (stage IV) breast cancer needs more funding for research.

-I’m currently looking for sponsors to help make the project possible.
+I’m looking for sponsors and grants to help me make this project possible.

 One of the subjects in the series is breast cancer survivor Dana Donofree, creator of AnaOno Intimates.
 In 2017, I began photographing AnaOno Intimates and Project Cancerland’s fashion shows, benefitting METAVivor.
-See Exposed.
+See Exposed, under Personal Projects.